 As Kalamazoo College is obligated to make accommodations to lessen the impact of learning disabilities on academic performance, so is the student obligated to certain actions that will assure the effectiveness of these accommodations.
-Acting on these “responsibilities of the learning-disabled student” will not only facilitate current academic success, but also provide the foundation for success in post-graduate life.
+Acting on these responsibilities will not only facilitate current academic success, but also provide the foundation for success in post-graduate life.

 Student is responsible for initiating contact with appropriate staff to make arrangements for approved accommodations.
 This could include the following: